Updated May 29, 2023

 Example #3 – Zip the Excel File

 Another way to reduce the size of an Excel file is to zip the file.
 This would reduce the size to 10-15% approximately.
-Following steps can be used to zip the file:
+The following steps can use to zip the file:

 - Let’s say we have an Excel file whose size we see is 1137 KB.

-- After saving the file, right-click on the file folder and move or hover the cursor to ‘Send To’ option and then click on ‘Compressed (zipped) folder’.
+- After saving the file, right-click on the folder, move or hover the cursor to the ‘Send To’ option, and then click on ‘Compressed (zipped) folder’.

 Example #4 – Removing Unused or Unnecessary Data Formatting